Near Aurora in Ohio County, Indiana — The American Midwest (Great Lakes)

 Location.
 39° 1.49′ N, 84° 53.02′ W. Marker is near Aurora, Indiana, in Ohio County.
 Marker is at the intersection of State Road 56 and Hartford Pike, on the right when traveling north on State Road 56.
+Marker is located at the southeast corner of the bridge crossing Laughery Creek at the Ohio County - Dearborn County line.
 Touch for map.
-Marker is located at the southeast corner of the bridge crossing Laughery Creek at the Ohio County - Dearborn County line.
 Marker is in this post office area: Aurora IN 47001, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-A Historic Road Less Traveled (approx. ľ mile away); Aurora (approx. 2 miles away); Hillforest History of the Aurora Ferry Co., Inc. (approx. 2.2 miles away); Tannerís Station 1789 (approx. 3.1 miles away in Kentucky); Fulton Burying Ground (approx. 4 miles away); The Dinsmore Homestead (approx. 4.2 miles away in Kentucky); Medal of Honor Citations (approx. 4.9 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+A Historic Road Less Traveled (approx. ¼ mile away); Aurora (approx. 2 miles away); Hillforest (approx. 2.2 miles History of the Aurora Ferry Co., Inc. (approx. 2.2 miles away); Steamboat Clinton (approx. 2.3 miles away); Tanner’s Station 1789 (approx. 3.1 miles away in Kentucky); Lewis Loder (1819-1905) / Petersburg Distillery (approx. 3.2 miles away in Kentucky); Fulton Burying Ground (approx. 4 miles away).
 Touch for a list and map of all markers in Aurora.

 Also see . . .
 Lochry's Defeat - Wikipedia.
 (Submitted on July 22, 2013, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 21, 2013, by Duane Hall of Abilene, Texas.
-This page has been viewed 591 times since then and 44 times this year.
+It was originally submitted on July 21, 2013, by Duane Hall of Abilene, Texas.
+This page has been viewed 765 times since then and 56 times this year.
 Photos: 1, 2, 3. submitted on July 21, 2013, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.